turingcs2005/MEAN_tutorial/client/public/markdown/development_environment/setup.md

-# Setting up development environment
+# Installing software on your system

 Installing software on your system can be easily accomplished following instructions from an AI assistant such as chatgpt or copilot.